Emmotes/ic_spoilers/docs/gale.md

 # Basic Information

-Gale will be the new champion in the Greengrass event on 27 March 2024.
+Gale will be the new champion in the Greengrass event on 3 April 2024.

 <span class="champStatsTableColumn">
     <span class="champStatsTableRow">